 I am pleased to introduce you to the Pediatric Surgery Training Program at The John P. and Kathrine G. McGovern Medical School.
 The year 2005 marked the beginning of the Pediatric Surgery Training Program here at the Medical School.
 The goal of the training program is to prepare pediatric surgery residents to become safe, qualified and board-certified pediatric surgeons and to be the teachers, researchers and future leaders in the field of pediatric surgery.

-The Department of Pediatric Surgery has six Divisions: General & Thoracic Surgery, 9 full-time Faculty; Neurosurgery, Plastic & Craniofacial Surgery, Cardiovascular Surgery, Trauma Practitioners and Orthopaedic Surgery.
+The Department of Pediatric Surgery has six Divisions: General & Thoracic Surgery, 9 full-time Faculty; Neurosurgery, Plastic & Craniofacial Surgery, Trauma Practitioners and Orthopaedic Surgery.
 Our division is composed of outstanding clinicians and researchers whose skills and expertise cover all major areas of pediatric surgery and different fields of scientific investigation.
 Our faculty enjoys teaching and provides the residents with guided independence in patient care and operative experience.

 The pediatric surgery residents rotate through a variety of hospitals—both public and private, in the Texas Medical Center during their two-year training period, which allows residents to take care of patients in different practice settings.

 We are located in Houston, one of the largest and ethnically diverse cities in the United States and our faculty and residency program reflect this diversity.